Girgias/php-rfcs/container-offset-behaviour.md

 ### Arrays

-Arrays are the ubiquitous container type in PHP and support all the operations, thus the behaviour is only affected by the type of offsets used.
+Arrays are the ubiquitous container type in PHP and support all the operations, therefore the behaviour is only affected by the type of offsets used.

 #### Valid offsets

-Arrays in PHP accepts offsets of either type int or string and in those cases the behaviour is as expected.
+Arrays in PHP accepts offsets of either type `int` or `string` and in those cases the behaviour is as expected.

 One thing to note is that when attempting to read an undefined offset the following warning is emitted: